TaraTritt/dapp-starter/README.md

 ## DApp Development Starter Course

-Go through the following resources for the bare minumum to get started with DApp development.
+Go through the following resources for the bare minumum to get started with DApp development if you aren't already familiar.
 This is not meant to be comprehensive by any means and should be supplemented with other resources as needed for your development needs.

 1. [Interactive Blockchain Overview](https://anders.com/blockchain/) **17:50**
 2. [Ethereum](https://github.com/TaraTritt/dapp-starter/wiki/Ethereum-&-Blockchain-Intro#ethereum) **10:00**